theokrueger/writeups/htb/shocker/solution.md

 http://10.10.10.56:80/

-which is a blank webpage with an image embedded in it. inspecting the header in burpsuite shows little information either.
+which is a blank webpage with an image embedded in it. sending an OPTIONS http request reveals nothing interesting.

 but there are files stored on this webserver, like the image. lets run `gobuster` and see if we can spot anything else.